frozencemetery/libtyranny/README.md

 ## Technical details

-libtyranny parses the libyaml stream using a recursive descent approach (without any lookahead).
+libtyranny parses the libyaml stream using a recursive descent approach (without any backtracking).
 This cleanly mirrors the output parse tree, which can be readily traversed.
 The base type is string (`char *`) since, due to YAML's bare words, there's no way to determine whether a scalar "should be" a string, number, boolean, etc..